zuozhenggh/learning-library/data-management-library/goldengate/oci-ggs/introduction/introduction.md

 ### Objectives

 In this lab, you will:
-* Verify the source and target database details
+* Verify the source and target database connection details
 * Create an Oracle Cloud Infrastructure GoldenGate Deployment
 * Register a Database
-* Access the GoldenGate Deployment Console
 * Create an Extract and a Replicat
 * Monitor Extracts and Replicats